If you don’t find your question, feel free to contact us.

 Yes!

-We don’t recommend any specific manufacturer, but we suggest opting for an Art-Net device.
-If you must use USB, choose a "Pro" version with a built-in processor, as this will ensure a stable signal to your lights.
-Cheap Open DMX devices may work for some setups, but the lack of a built-in processor can cause signal dropouts, leading to flickering and other issues.
-Additionally, it’s important to note that the End User License Agreement mentions that stable DMX control is not guaranteed when using low-cost Open DMX devices.
+We suggest opting for an Art-Net device.
+If you must use USB, choose a "Pro" version with a built-in processor for a stable signal.
+Please note that the End User License Agreement mentions that stable DMX control is not guaranteed when using low-cost Open DMX devices.
+See our Hardware page for tested and confirmed devices.

 First, check the forum (under 'How To' in the menu) and navigate to 'Announcements' → 'Release History' to see if a new version has been released and if that version fixes the issue.
 If not, please contact us.